Aciphylla horrida

 Aciphylla horrida is a species of Aciphylla, commonly known as giant speargrass, native to New Zealand.

 Description

 It is a large perennial herb, growing up to 1 m tall.
 It can be found as a single clump, or in a small group.

 Its leaves are bright green and up to approximately 80 cm long.
 Its flowering stem is stout and approximately 150 cm tall.
 From November to January, this stem will produce numerous small flowers.
 It produces 4 mm fruit from December to February.

 Distribution

 Aciphylla horrida is endemic to the South Island of New Zealand.
-It is found southwards of Mount Uriah and prefers higher rainfall areas, so is more common on the western side of the Southern Alps.
+It is found southwards of Mount Uriah and prefers higher rainfall areas, so it is more common on the western side of the Southern Alps.

 It grows in sub-alpine to low-alpine climates, and is common in areas where snow tussock is mixed with scrub or herbfield.

 Conservation status

 As of 2023, its conservation status was Not Threatened.